PRODUCTS

 TAdvStringGrid

-example 52 : custom drawing and custom drawing printing support
+Example 52 : custom drawing and custom drawing printing support

 TAdvStringGrid has like TStringGrid always supported the OnDrawCell event to allow custom cell drawing.
 The OnDrawCell event is implemented in TStringGrid and the major drawback of this event is that it does provide the Canvas as a parameter.
 This makes it troublesome to use the event to allow custom drawing on the display canvas as well as on the printer canvas.
 Another problem with the OnDrawCell event is that there is no way to let the grid know about the size required to paint the custom cell.
 Therefore, TAdvStringGrid implements 2 new events that allow easy custom drawing on display as well as on printer through the events : OnCustomCellDraw and OnCustomCellSize.

-TAdvStringGrid custom draw on screen: TAdvStringGrid
+TAdvStringGrid custom draw on screen:

-TAdvStringGrid custom draw on printer: TAdvStringGrid
+TAdvStringGrid custom draw on printer:

 The OnCustomCellDraw is similer to the OnDrawCell event but provides two necessary extra parameters : Canvas: TCanvas and Printing: Boolean;